 We got this for my now 8-year-old last Christmas.
 What an amazing product!
 It is definitely an 8+ gift.

 Not ready for a full blown microscope (or don’t have the space)?
 I get it.
-We LOVE this pocket version (and so does my 5 year old) – it comes to the park with us a lot.
+We LOVE this pocket version (and so do all my kids ages 6-9 years old).
+It comes to the park with us a lot.
 We get so much use out of it.